What is in this leaflet

 Gilmat is usually taken as a single dose each day.
 However, your doctor may want you to take them in two doses, one in the morning and one in the evening.

-This will help to avoid irritating the lining of your eosophagus (food pipe) and stomach.
+Take the medicine with a large glass of water and food.
+This will help to avoid irritating the lining of your oesophagus (food pipe) and stomach.

 If you are unable to swallow the tablets:

-- Put the required tablet(s) in a glass of water or apple juice (approximately 50 mL for a 100 mg tablet and 200 mL for a 400 mg tablet).
+- Put the required tablet(s) in a glass of water or apple juice (approximately 50 ml for a100 mg tablet and 200 ml for a 400 mg tablet).

 - Stir with a spoon to completely disintegrate the tablet(s).